Skip links

 Table of Contents

-Cybersecurity professionals are in high demand, and salaries in the industry continue to rise.
-However, not all certifications offer the same earning potential.
+Cybersecurity professionals are in high demand, and sales in the industry continues to rise.
+However, not all certifications offer the same learning potential.

-Two of the most recognized penetration testing certifications are:
+Two of the most recognized thought testing certifications are:

 1. CPENT (Certified Penetration Testing Professional) – Offered by EC-Council, focused on real-world enterprise security testing.